Scenic Poland Escorted Tour

 GUARANTEED DEPARTURES on the following dates:

-Individual arrival at Warsaw airport or railway station, transfer to your hotel.
+Individual arrival at Warsaw airport, transfer to the hotel.
 Rest of the day at leisure.
 At 6 p.m. meet your guide and the rest of the group for an evening outing.
 Drive along the beautifully renovated Royal Route with its historical monuments and residences.
 Stop at Castle Square for a short walk through Old Town, and then join us for welcome dinner at a local restaurant.
-Your meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”.
+Your meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”. (dinner)

 DAY 2 Sunday.
 WARSAW.
 (Breakfast, Lunch)